overlookinfra/relaysh-docker-update-workflow/README.md

 It has a couple of restrictions, specifically:

-- the workflows live in a specific subdirectory, given by the RELAY_WORKFLOWDIR parameter
+- the workflows live in a specific subdirectory, given by the RELAY_WORKFLOWDIR parameter (no leading slash)
 - the commit contains no more than one yaml file, which is the workflow to be updated
 - the workflow name on the service matches the filename, minus the .yaml extension
 - you've set up repo secrets RELAY_USERNAME and RELAY_PASSWORD with your login creds to relay